-Following a slight general decline during the 1980s and 1990s the spawning stock biomass (SSB) of the northern hake stockError!
-Bookmark not defined. increased rapidly and dramatically after the mid-2000s, increasing almost 10-fold between 2006 and 2016.
+Following a slight general decline during the 1980s and 1990s the spawning stock biomass (SSB) of the northern hake stock increased rapidly and dramatically after the mid-2000s, increasing almost 10-fold between 2006 and 2016.

 Despite a small decrease since then, the hake SSB remains relatively very large - six times larger than the average prior to 2005.